rjseymour66/rjseymour66.github.io/content/en/docs/linux/services.md

 ### Mail servers

 Linux uses multiple small programs to process email messages:
-- Mail transfer agent (MTA).
+- **Mail transfer agent (MTA)**.
 Handles incoming and outgoing email on the server.
 Connects to other MTA agents if the email leaves the network
-  - `sendmail`: Very complex, but many very important features like virtual domains, message forwarding, user aliases, mail lists, and host masquerading.
+  - sendmail: Very complex, but many very important features like virtual domains, message forwarding, user aliases, mail lists, and host masquerading.
 Complex config file.
-  - `postfix`: Simple.
+  - postfix: Simple.
 Multiple modular programs to implement MTA.
 Uses 2 small, plaintext config files.
-  - `exim`: One large program, attempts to avoid message queueing.
+  - exim: One large program, attempts to avoid message queueing.
-- Mail delivery agent (MDA).
+- **Mail delivery agent (MDA)**.
 Delivers email messages from the MTA to local users or locations defined by the user.
-  - `binmail`: Most popular and simple, located in `/bin/mail`.
+  - binmail: Most popular and simple, located in `/bin/mail`.
 Reads messages stored in `/var/spool/mail` or points to alternative mailbox.
-  - `procmail`: Popular because of versatility, and sometimes installed by default.
+  - procmail: Popular because of versatility, and sometimes installed by default.
 User can create a `.procmail` file in `$HOME` to direct incoming mail.
-- Mail user agent (MUA).
+- **Mail user agent (MUA)**.
 Client-side apps that interact with users so that they can view and manipulate email messages